Light-J/Eventzoom/README.md

 * Have a REDIS server set up (for now, the details provided in .env should be good enough)
 * Have a SAML provider configured that provides a name, email and role attribute (for noe, the defaults should be good enough)
 * A disqus instance (for now, a default is provided)
+* Have a twilio instance set up (details in .env should be good enough)
+* Have a Stripe account set up (Demo details set up in config)

 ### Setting up node
 1. Clone the project